lioness3/Code-Review-8/README.md

 * Verify all necessary steps by cloning your application from Github and then documenting your application's setup instructions yourself.
 ***************
 #### _Known Bugs_
-* app will not show user input on edit page
-* app will not edit definition on localhost
+* app will not delete definitions properly
 ***************
 # _Technology Used_
 * Ruby